 The College is the peak body for Infection Prevention and Control professionals in the Australasian region.
 We now have over 3000 members from the aged care sector who have joined us via our education program.
 ACIPC membership delivers unparalleled access the infection prevention and control community: Members rates and access to education and events – Join the Conference Community – hear from world leaders in the field – Access to Infection Disease and Health journal – Subscription to members email forum Infexion Connexion Find out more about ACIPC and meet the Board of DirectorsBecome a member!

-In this short video, Education Manager Jackie Miley speaks with ACIPC Board Member Anne Whitfield about how the course is progressing and opportunities to connect with and support this new group of members to the College.
+In this short video, Education Manager Jackie Miley speaks with ACIPC Board Member Ann Whitfield about how the course is progressing and opportunities to connect with and support this new group of members.

 Discover what excellence in aged care infection prevention and control looks like by joining ACIPC’s Aged Care Masterclass.
 This is a series of recorded lectures where you can hear from experts addressing high-level issues including but not restricted to COVID-19 management in facilities. $95 members and ACIPC students / $125 non-members.